Trading with the Enemy Act of 1917: Cuba

 Following the Cuban missile crisis, the Bay of Pigs invasion, and the nationalization of U.S. property by the Castro regime, the United States imposed sanctions on Cuba in 1963.
 TWEA sanctions continued throughout the Cold War because the US and Cuba often found themselves on opposite sides in various proxy conflicts throughout Latin America and Africa.
 The sanctions on Cuba were increased after the Cuban air force killed American protesters who were known to violate Cuban airspace.
 Cuba is currently the only state still under sanctions under TWEA.

 Czechoslovakia

 Czechoslovakia was invaded and annexed by Germany.
 In 1941 it was listed to prevent its assets from being used by the invading Nazi Germany.
 Czechoslovakia was delisted in 1946.
-Czechoslovakian assets were held until the government of Czechoslovakia agreed to return assets its German installed occupation government expropriated during WWII.
+Czechoslovak assets were held until the government of Czechoslovakia agreed to return assets its German installed occupation government expropriated during World War II.
 These restrictions were lifted sometime between 1964 and 1967 after an agreement was reached.